sadok23/Internship_docs/semaphore.md

 # Semaphore — Installation & Usage Guide

-> Ansible automation UI powered by Semaphore, running on Docker with PostgreSQL.
+> Ansible automation UI running on Docker with PostgreSQL, connected to Proxmox for VM provisioning.

 ---